Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Flowchart for filtration of spurious eigenvalues

-\item For each peak in the $m$-th iteration, we select the eigenvalue $\lambda_n^{m,b}$ that is closest to $C_r^m$ and lies within the range $\left[C_r^m - \Delta_r^m, C_r^m + \Delta_r^m\right]$ for each bootstrap sample.
+\item For each peak in the $m$-th iteration, then select the eigenvalue $\lambda_n^{m,b}$ that is closest to $C_r^m$ and lies within the range $\left[C_r^m - 3\Delta_r^m, C_r^m + 3\Delta_r^m\right]$ for each bootstrap sample.
 This procedure results in a set of filtered eigenvalues, denoted as $\tilde{\lambda}_r^{m,b}$, where the index $r$ represents the peaks in the histogram, or equivalently, the well-resolved states in the spectrum of $T^m$.
-For instance, $-\log \tilde{\lambda}_{r=0}^{m,b}$ represents the ground-state energy eigenvalue for the $m$-th iteration and the $b$-th bootstrap sample. \end{enumerate} Naturally, a concern here is on the accurate estimation of errors in the eigenvalues obtained using the above procedure, particularly when comparing them with effective masses.
+For example, $-\log \tilde{\lambda}_{r=0}^{m,b}$ represents the ground state energy eigenvalue for the $m$-th iteration and the $b$-th bootstrap sample. \end{enumerate} Naturally, a concern here is on the accurate estimation of errors in the eigenvalues obtained using the above procedure, particularly when comparing them with traditional method such as, effective masses.
 One needs to account for the potential influence of outliers in the bootstrap eigenvalue estimates.
 In Refs. \cite{Wagman:2024rid, Ostmeyer:2024qgu} a double-bootstrap method was utilized to address that.
 Instead, we adopt the 68th percentile as the bootstrap confidence interval.
 Despite the filtration procedure applied to the eigenvalues \( \tilde{\lambda}_r^{m,b} \), some outliers may still remain.
 These outliers can skew the bootstrap mean and inflate the bootstrap standard error, particularly in certain iterations.
 To mitigate this, we define the bootstrap confidence interval by using the 68th percentile, which corresponds to the interval between the 16th and 84th percentiles of the bootstrap distribution.
 The mean of the eigenvalues within this 68th percentile interval is then quoted as the bootstrap mean.
 However, to be conservative with errors, we estimate those using the 68th percentile of the {\it full samples} without removing any outlier.
-We find this approach reduces the influence of extreme values robustly with reliable errorbars, leading to more stable and robust estimates.
-We automate the whole procedure described above after fixing the count-threshold for peak detection and the smoothing-parameter of the histogram counts, thus reducing subjectiveness and associated systematics.
+We find that this approach effectively reduces the influence of extreme values while providing reliable error bars, resulting in more stable and robust estimates.
+We automate the whole procedure described above employing the adaptive KDE framework for density estimation of bootstrap resampled eigenvalues.
+In the case of Gaussian-convoluted histogram, the smearing parameter ($\sigma$) for Gaussian kernel in (Eq.~\ref{eq:gauss} in \ref{Gaussian_Histogram}) needs to be provided manually.